tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

   ubiquity of such strings means that they should be treated as first-class strings.

+## A note about P1629

+[@P1629R1] from JeanHeyd Meneide is a much more ambitious proposal that aims to standardize a general-purpose text encoding conversion mechanism.
+This proposal is not at odds with P1629; the two proposals have largely orthogonal aims.
+This proposal only concerns itself with UTF interconversions, which is all that is required for Unicode support.
+P1629 is concerned with those conversions, plus a lot more.
+Accepting both proposals would not cause problems; in fact, the APIs proposed here could be used to implement parts of the P1629 design.

 # The shortest Unicode primer imaginable

 There are multiple encoding types defined in Unicode: UTF-8, UTF-16, and